 Shipwrecks and sand dunes

-The Southern Skeleton Coast Park
+The Skeleton Coast National Park

 Torra Bay is only open December to January, but Terrace Bay is open all year round.
-Accommodation is basic and has to be booked for and paid in advance, and confirmation must be shown at the Park gate.
-The shore based fishing here is excellent, so often your neighbours will be avid anglers.
+Accommodation is basic and has to be booked for and paid in advance, and confirmation of your booking must be shown at the entry gate otherwise you will be refused entry.

 Hoanib Skeleton Coast Camp